 “Little girls, this seems to say

-Never stop upon the way
+Never stop upon your way

 Never trust a stranger friend

-No-one knows where it may end
+No-one knows how it may end

 As you’re pretty, so be wise